-Those who have braces or other orthodontic appliances know how crucial it is to maintain their oral hygiene because of how easy it is for problems to arise if plaque is not properly removed.
+Those who have braces or other orthodontic appliances know how crucial it is to maintain their oral hygiene, even while traveling, because of how easy it is for problems to arise if plaque is not properly removed.
 That is why flossing is crucial for regular maintenance of oral health.
 However, brackets and wires get in the way of dental floss.
 Flossing becomes a chore to do and takes up so much time every day, yet you still need to do it.

 The products we reviewed above are the best Waterpik for braces and will save you much time and frustration.
 The powerful blasts from a water flosser will eliminate plaque on and around your braces with almost no effort.
 To further fight off plaque buildup and bacteria more effectively, we recommend adding an electric toothbrush to your repertoire.